Rayen-CyberSecurity/DBMS_02/README.md

 **Question 4.1:** Run `git push origin main`.
 Then open the **Actions** tab in your fork on GitHub.
 Did any workflow run trigger?
 Explain why or why not.

-> *Your answer:* git push origin main

-First, my branch is called master, not main, so that command does not work.
+> *Your answer:*  First, my branch is called master, not main, so that command does not work.
 Also, the workflow is   configured to run only when pushing tags, not regular branch pushes.

 **Question 4.2:** Run `git tag -v v1.0.0`.
 What information is shown that `git tag` alone does not display?
 What does the `-v` flag verify?